 I am on a well system.
 I was noticing some visible issues like cloudy water and caking around my shower head, but I also FELT that my water quality was poor when I showered.
 So I tested my water.
 The results weren’t looking good the first time, so I dug a new well before testing my water again.
 Let me tell you I learned A LOT about the process of improving water quality, especially Reverse Osmosis (RO) systems.

-I remember one day that I picked up my cup of coffee and it looked like the cloudiest water I’ve ever seen.
+I remember one day when I picked up my cup of coffee and it looked like the cloudiest water I’ve ever seen.
 My mind was thinking, ok you are a contractor, you can drink this.
 But that wasn’t right.
 I needed to understand what was in my water and have a water treatment system installed which is what I did.

 I had a whole home water filtration system installed by the Kinetico water professionals which included a Premier Series water softener and a Reverse Osmosis (RO) system, the K5 Drinking Water Station.
 I am a big fan of RO water myself because it removes just about all the contaminants from the water, and I get great-tasting filtered water on demand.